nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 * Feeding Interval
 * Tank

-Currently, upon instantiation of `ModelManager`, it creates a `Filteredlist` from a `AddressBook`.
-Similarly, a `SortedList` is created based off the same `Filteredlist`.
-Hence, when we perform sorting operations, we are able to manipulate the filtered list.
-As a result, `SortedList` has a separate panel from `FilteredList` and `Tank`.
+Currently, upon instantiation of `ModelManager`, it creates a `SortedList` from a `AddressBook`.
+A `Filteredlist` is created based off the same `SortedList`.
+Hence, when we perform sorting operations, we are able to manipulate and display the filtered list.
+As a result, we are able to sort the fish list and filter at the same time.

 Given below is an example usage scenario and how the sort mechanism behaves at each step.

 Step 1.
-The user is currently using the application, and there are three entries currently existing in the `AddressBook`, `Marlin, Nemo, Dory`, added in that order.
+The user is currently using the application, and there are three entries currently existing in the `AddressBook`, `Marlin, Nemo, Dory`, added in that order to a tank, named `Ocean tank`.

 Step 2.
-The user executes `fish sort n`. `FishParser` receives the `sort` keyword and calls `FishSortCommandParser#parse()`, in which the keyword `n` is used to select a Comparator.
+The user executes `fish sort by/n tk/1`. `FishParser` receives the `sort` keyword and calls `FishSortCommandParser#parse()`, in which the keyword `n` is used to select a Comparator.
 In this case, the `NameComparator`, which compares the names between fish, is passed to `FishSortCommand` and returned.